yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     **Potential answer**

-    Litware can restructure the way IT budgets are spent and ultimately save funds by rolling out the infrastructure into Azure as opposed to rolling out the infrastructure in the Cheyenne office.
+    Contoso can restructure the way IT budgets are spent and ultimately save funds by rolling out the infrastructure into Azure as opposed to rolling out the infrastructure in the Cheyenne office.
 By, building out the infrastructure in Azure there is no upfront capital investment.
 The cost moves to an operating expense in a pay only for what you need and use model.
-This frees up Litware's capital for other investments which are more strategic to the growth of the company.
-This is also done in a more professional way in that Azure datacenters are world-class, enterprise-level datacenters providing a server environment that Litware could never build on their own.
+This frees up Contoso's capital for other investments which are more strategic to the growth of the company.
+This is also done in a more professional way in that Azure datacenters are world-class, enterprise-level datacenters providing a server environment that Contoso could never build on their own.
 Also, deploying VMs in Azure provides resiliency at a lower cost than physical hardware.

     Also, consider that the cost of downtime might far outweigh the cost of the resiliency being built into the environment.